FAQs

 These Attachments are not suitable for chairs with removable footplate arms as the fixings of the arms, to the main frame, are unlikely to be sufficiently strong and the main frame legs too far back and too upright.

-The Elesmart A6 will work with most rigid or folding wheelchairs with round frame tubes of between 22 and 33mm diameter, even those with removable footplate arms!
+The Elesmart A6 and A8 will work with most rigid or folding wheelchairs with round frame tubes of between 22 and 33mm diameter, even those with removable footplate arms!
 Connection is made centrally to a cross beam fitted between the side frames, under the seat.
+See this graphic for more information on the fixing criteria.
+Longer and shorter crossbeams can be supplied for wider and more narrow wheelchairs, contact us before ordering.

 If in doubt please contact us.